delta-io/delta-sharing/PROTOCOL.md

 ### Read Change Data Feed from a Table
 This is the API for clients to read change data feed from a table.

-You can provide either version or timestamp for the start and end.
+You can provide either version or timestamp for the start and end of change data feed.
 The start and end versions and timestamps are inclusive in the queries.
 To read the changes from a particular start version to the latest version of the table, specify only the starting version or timestamp.
+Either startingVersion or startingTimestamp must be provided.
+For either starting or ending parameter, only one parameter (version or timestamp) is supported.

-You specify a version as an integer and a timestamps as a string in the format "yyyy-mm-dd hh:mm:ss[.fffffffff]".
+You specify a version as an long and a timestamps as a string in the format "yyyy-mm-dd hh:mm:ss[.fffffffff]".

 HTTP Request | Value